Dog Excessively Scratching Ear (Here’s Why)

 A dog excessively scratching its ear can be worrying for any dog owner.
 While an occasional itch is normal, constant scratching may point to an underlying issue that needs attention.

-We outline the common causes of excessive ear scratching in dogs, what you can do, and when to seek veterinary help.
+We outline the common causes of excessive ear scratching in dogs, what you can do, and when to seek veterinary care.

 Understanding the possible causes is essential to prevent the condition from worsening and to ensure your dog finds relief.